 Three Steps … How To Attend the PNSQC Conference

-You’ve heard the buzz about PNSQC 2018: Top-flight speakers, powerful technical program, and three days (Oct.
-8-10) in iconic Portland, Oregon.
-Of course, you want to go!
-But will your boss give you the green light to attend?
+You’ve heard the buzz about PNSQC 2021: Top-flight speakers, powerful technical program, and three days (Oct.
+11-13).
+You want to attend!
+But will your boss give you the green light?
 More importantly, will the boss let you put the bill on the company tab?

 We are here to help you get to Yes!
-Following are tried and true steps for convincing your boss to cover your attendance.
+Here are tried and true steps for convincing your boss to cover your attendance.

 Do the Three-Step